GOP Rep. Tim Burchett says Kevin McCarthy elbowed him in the back after meeting

 "I thought it was a joke, it was not.
 And a chase ensued," Grisales wrote.

-Grisales said Burchett yelled, "Why'd you elbow me in the back, Kevin?
+NPR later posted audio of the confrontation.
+Burchett said, "Why'd you elbow me in the back, Kevin?
 Hey Kevin, you got any guts?"
+McCarthy can be heard saying, "I didn't elbow you in the back."

 Burchett said he chased after McCarthy because he "didn't know what was going on."